WarriorofZarona/Good-README-Generator/README.md

 * [Credits](#credits)

 # Installation
-Type npm install in node.js to install necessary dependencies likes axios, dotenv, and inquirer.
+Type npm install in node.js to install necessary dependencies such as axios, dotenv, and inquirer.

 # Usage
-Quickly generate READMEs for future projects
+Quickly generate a README for projects.

 # License
-No licenses for this project
+No licenses used for this project.